ajey35/yf-landingpage/README.md

 # 🌿 Yumi Finance — On-Chain BNPL Landing Page

-**Yumi Finance** is the first fully on-chain **Buy Now, Pay Later (BNPL)** platform that rewards users as they pay.
+**Yumi Finance** is the first fully on-chain **Buy Now, Pay Later (BNPL)** solution that pays you back.

-This landing page showcases Yumi’s consumer benefits, merchant value props, and sleek Web2-style design — powered by modern web tech.
+This landing page is designed to communicate Yumi’s value to consumers and merchants — featuring a modern, responsive UI inspired by Apple and Klarna.
+The interface avoids traditional “web3” aesthetics in favor of a clean, tech-forward experience.

 ---

 ## 📸 Preview

-> ✨ Clean, minimal, futuristic UI with blur effects, smooth animations, and fully responsive layout (MacBook 14" & iPhone 16 Pro).
+> ✨ Minimalist UI.
+Blur-based backgrounds.
+Smooth animations.
+Fully responsive.

 ![Hero Screenshot](./public/preview-hero.png)
 ![Features Screenshot](./public/preview-features.png)